ooo11/markmizuro/_posts/read.md

 title: "Hack to Read"
 date: "2024-01-30T02:02:46.706Z"
 ---
-Like many others, I set out early in the year to read for one hour a day, taking my time.
+Like many others, I set my new year resolution to read a tons of book.
 It may seem like a far-fetched idea, but I intend to pursue it.
+This time, unlike the previous years, I dont just set my goals, I've made concrete plans to pursue them.

 I finished a book last December after hacking my way into the reading process.
 This is unusual for me considering the majority of the books I purchase wind up on the store shelf.
 I'll share my reading technique with you in this essay.